NOAA-ORR-ERD/adios_oil_database/README.md

 `pytest --pyargs oil_database`

-NOTE: this will skip teh database connection tests.
+NOTE: this will skip the database connection tests.
 If you have mongo running, you can turn them on by running pytest from within the test dir, and passing the --mongo flag:

 ```
 cd oil_database/test